n132/Dec-Safe-Linking/README.md

 There is a general way to **Recover** Safe linking protected value/pointer as long as we know the page offset between the storer and the pointer.

-- If you tolerate a tiny failure rate(<0.01), check this [solver][6].
+- If you can tolerate a tiny failure rate(<0.01), check this [solver][6].
 It's a general solver.
 This solver only takes the leaked data and the page_off as inputs.
 - You can find a general decoder [here][3], which needs an additional value to reach a 100% success rate.

-Also, I implement the solver with math rather than z3.
+Also, I implemented the solver with math rather than z3.
 Check the solver [here][4]

 Moreover, there is a limited but super useful [Solver][2].
 I implemented this according to [how2heap][1].